USCGC Sedge: U.S. Coast Guard service

-On July 2, 1987 the tanker Glacier Bay struck a submerged object in Montague Strait and spilled 125,000 gallons of oil.
+On 2 July 1987, the tanker Glacier Bay struck a submerged object in Montague Strait and spilled 125,000 gallons of oil.
 The ship was en route to a refinery in Cook Inlet from Valdez, Alaska, when the incident occurred.
 Sedge was dispatched as the floating command center for the 21 vessels trying to recover the oil.
-On March 24, 1989, another tanker out of Valdez met a worse fate.
+On 24 March 1989, another tanker out of Valdez met a worse fate.
 Exxon Valdez ran aground on Bligh Reef in Prince William Sound spilling 10,800,000 USgal of crude oil.
 Sedge was the first Coast Guard cutter to respond to the scene.
 An Open Water Oil Containment and Recovery System was embarked and Sedge skimmed more than 8,900 barrels of oil from the sea.
 At various points during the spill response she also conducted shoreline surveys and air traffic control duties.
 In 1990 Sedge's crew constructed the lighted beacon that now marks Bligh Reef.

 Other oil spill responses included fire fighting in Cook Inlet when the Steelhead platform owned by Marathon Oil had a blow-out in December 1988.
 In January 1989, a 280 ft barge loaded with 2 million gallons of diesel fuel began sinking in high seas and stormy weather.
 Attempts to regain control of the barge proved unsuccessful in the bad weather.
 She leaked half her cargo while drifting for 17 days.
 At this point the Coast Guard decided that it was less risky to sink her far from shore than to chance another large oil spill on the coast while trying to save what was left of the barge.
 Sedge sank her with 1,500 rounds of 20 mm gunfire 12 mi off the Semidi Islands.

 Sedge underwent a major renovation in a Bellingham, Washington shipyard from October 1989 to April 1990.
-Two new GMD 645 main engines were installed.
+Two new EMD 8-645 main engines were installed.
 Her generators, refrigeration, and propeller shaft seals were replaced.
 Her crew quarters were modernized and asbestos was removed.
 This renovation cost approximately $2 million.

 The Coast Guard planned for an orderly replacement of its World War II-vintage buoy tenders, retiring the older vessels as new ships were launched.
-Sedge was decommissioned as part of this process at a ceremony in Homer, Alaska on November 15, 2002.
+Sedge was decommissioned as part of this process at a ceremony in Homer, Alaska on 15 November 2002.
 Sedge earned several awards during her Coast Guard service including the World War II Victory medal, Navy Occupation Service medal, three Coast Guard Unit Commendations, two Meritorious Unit Commendations, Special Operations Service ribbon, Arctic Service medal, and six E-ribbons.